 Homemade Toilet Scrub

-Sprinkle 1/2 Cup baking powder all around the bowl of your loo and leave for half an hour.
+Sprinkle 1/2 Cup baking soda all around the bowl of your loo and leave for half an hour.
 Give your disinfectant spray a few squirts into the bowl before scrubbing with the toilet brush.
 Alternatively, Wendyl’s make a peppermint toilet cleaner which gives you a fresh, minty loo!!

 Effective Bathroom Cleaning Paste